"SNe Ia twins" in the Hubble flow, and the determination of H0: Sample of SNe Ia in the Hubble flow

 Table 2 shows the references for the spectra and photometry used in this paper.
 Some spectra come directly from the Carnegie Supernova Project archive, and some others taken from the {\it WISeREP}.
 All are carefully calibrated in flux in agreement with the published photometry.
 The error in the flux calibration is taken into account.

 The comparison of the light curves of the Hubble flow SNe Ia with those nearby, is a first selection criterion in the use of the ''SNe Ia twins for life'' method.
-We have taken similar $\Delta m(B)_{15}$ and the stretch factor $s^{D}_{BV}$ (see Tables 3 to 14).
-Burns et al. (2014) describe a relation between the SNooPy stretch and $\Delta m_{15}(B)$, which we find as an approximation:
+We have taken similar $\Delta m(B)_{15}$ and the stretch factor $s^{D}_{BV}$ (see Tables 3 and 4).
+Burns et al. (2014) describe a relation between the SNooPy stretch and $\Delta m_{15}(B)$ as:

 where $\Delta m_{15}(B)$ is the decline rate parameter established by Phillips (1993), which is at the core of the discovery of the correlation of the brightness of a SN Ia and the rate of decline of the B light curve in the 15 days past maximum.
 The color stretch $s_{BV}$ is the rate of decline of the B-V color in 30 days.
 One disadvantage of $s_{BV}$ is that one needs to have a photometric B and V coverage from B maximum until approximately 40 days past maximum.
 The CSP and Burns et al. (2020) quote, instead of $s_{BV}$, the stretch $s^{D}_{BV}$, where the ``D'' in the superindex refers to the direct comparison in B, without having to take into account the {\it BVRI} light curves,